zachlatta/hackclub/workshops/git_and_github/README.md

 **Example: If We Used Git With Word Documents**

-- You are using Word and have a file named mystory.docx.
+- You are using Word and have a file named `mystory.docx`.
   - You write for 5 hours and save each hour.
     - Each time you save, this overwrites your copy.
 - With Git, it would instead create another version of the file in that point of